-When ever we receive funds from Government of India, it will be redistributed to the implementing agencies concerned immediately.
+Whenever we receive funds are received from Government of India, it will be redistributed to the implementing agencies concerned immediately.

-2.5.
-Food grains management
+Food grains management 2.5.

 2.5.1.
-Time lines for lifting of foodgrains from FCI Depot - District wise lifting calendar of foodgrains
+Time lines for lifting of food grains from Food Corporation of India [FCI] Depot - District wise lifting calendar of food grains

-Tamil Nadu Civil Supplies Corporation, once in a quarter lifts the foodgrains (rice) from FCI and stores in its regional godowns.
-PA (NMPs), within 5th of every month places indent with Tamil Nadu Civil Supplies Corporation.
-From 5th to 10th TNCSC consolidates the indent and starts supplying the foodgrains to the Noon Meal Centres from 15th to 20th of every month.
+Tamil Nadu Civil Supplies Corporation, once in a guarter lifts the food grains (rice) from FCI and stores in its regional godowns.
+PAs (NMP), within 5th of every month places indent with Tamil Nadu Civil Supplies Corporation.
+From 5th to 10th TNCSC consolidates the indent and starts supplying the food grains to the Noon Meal Centres from 15th to 20th of every month.
 The same procedure is followed for Pulses, Oil and Salt.

 2.5.2.
-System for ensuring lifting of FAQ foodgrains (Joint inspections at the time of lifting etc.,)
+System for ensuring lifting of Fair Average Quality [FAQ] food grains (Joint inspections at the time of lifting etc.,)

-• The Tamil Nadu Civil Supplies Corporation, a State owned agency is designated as Nodal Agency to supply food commodities required for Mid Day Meal scheme such as Dhal, oil, Black Bengal Gram / Green gram and Double Fortified Salt to Nutritious Meal Centres.
+- The Tamil Nadu Civil Supplies Corporation, a State owned agency is designated as Nodal Agency to supply food commodities required for Mid Day Meal scheme such as Dhal, oil, Black Bengal Gram / Green gram and Double Fortified Salt to Nutritious Meal Centres.
 During the liftment of food commodities, the respective Regional Manager of the Tamil Nadu Civil Supplies Corporation visits the godowns and verifies the quality and quantity of food commodities which are supplied to Mid Day Meal Programme.
-All food commodities are directly supplied to the Noon Meal Centres by TNCSC.

-- District Collectors will ensure that food grains should be of good quality after joint inspection by a team nominated by the Collector. - 2.5.3.
-Is there any incident when FAQ foodgrain was not provided by FCI.
-If so, the action taken by the State / District to get such foodgrains replaced with FAQ food grain.
-How the foodgrain from the FAQ was provided to implementing agencies till replacement of inferior quality of foodgrain from FCI was arranged.

-2.5.4.
-System for transportation and distribution of foodgrains
+All food commodities are directly supplied to the Noon Meal Centres by TNCSC. - District Collectors will ensure that food grains are good quality after joint inspection by a team nominated by the Collector. - 2.5.3.
+Is there any incident when Fair Average Quality [FAQ] food grain was not provided by FCI.
+If so, the action taken by the State / District to get such food grains replaced with Fair Average Quality food grain.
+How the food grain from the Fair Average Quality [FAQ] was provided to implementing agencies till replacement of inferior quality of food grain from FCI was arranged. - NIL - 2.5.4.
+System for transportation and distribution of food grains